masamatt/mjo_eq-wave_model/README.md

 > The solution can be considered as the primitive equation generalization of the simplest MJO model involving the first
 > baroclinic mode response to a moving planetary scale heat source under the long-wave approximation (Chao, 1987).<sup>[\[3\]](#3)</sup>

-Due to the spectral series solution of these shallow water equations, the full wave response can be decomposed into equatorially trapped  wave components ([PE dispersion curves](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/prim_eq_disp.pdf)).
-Plots of the horizontal solution fields are displayed for a given pressure surface in [Sec 2.5](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.5.pdf).
+Due to the spectral series solution of these shallow water equations, the full wave response can be decomposed into equatorially trapped  wave components.
+The [frequency disperson curves](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/prim_eq_disp.pdf) for each component can be displayed as by Matsuno, 1966<sup>[\[4\]](#4)</sup>.
+Plots of the horizontal solution fields for the total response as well as each component are displayed for a given pressure surface in [Sec 2.5](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_sec_2.5.pdf).
 Finally, a schematic outlining the computational procedure for solving the primitive equation model is given in [App F](https://github.com/masamatt/mjo_eq-wave_model/blob/master/docs/mtm_thesis_comp_proc.pdf).
 <br><br>